HACManchester/documentation/docs/Membership/Consequences_and_Warnings.md

 It is better to let someone know that their behaviour is liable to break the Citizen Hacman  [Membership Agreement](https://docs.hacman.org.uk/Membership/citizen_hacman_commitment/ "Membership Agreement")  prior to it actually doing so than issue them with a warning.

 Any member can issue a warning to a person whose behaviour has broken the code of conduct.
-Warnings should be reported to board@hacman.org.uk as soon as practical.
+Complaints against other members should be reported via the [Complaints Form](https://forms.gle/HC2xJrz1XcXx4W1w7) as soon as practical.
+This can only be seen by the board of directors.

-The report should include:
+The form asks for the following compulsory information:

--   identifying information (name/nickname/description) of the person
+-   Reporter Name
--   the time and date the warning was issued
+-   Reporter Email
--   the behaviour that was in violation
+-   Identifying information (name/nickname/description) of the person
--   the approximate time the behaviour occurred (if different to the warning)
+-   The time, date and location of the incident
--   the circumstances surrounding the incident
+-   Description of the incident
--   your identity
+-   The frequency of incidents of this type
--   other people involved in the incident
+-   Other people involved in the incident/witnesses

 ### Asking people to leave